Become an apprentice

 - work alongside experienced staff

 - gain job-specific skills

-- get time for study related to your role (usually one day a week)
+- get time for training and study related to your role (at least 20% of your normal working hours)

 Apprenticeships take 1 to 5 years to complete depending on their level.

 Levels of apprenticeship